AndreasHGK/mithril-shell/README.md

 ### Theming

-The colorscheme can easily be changed by setting the following attributes.
+The color scheme can easily be changed by setting the following attributes.

 ```nix
 services.ags-bar.theme.colors = {